krlu/Abel/README.md

 Feel free to contribute if you like!

 ## Currently Supports
+- Ring and Field Operations for:
+   - Rational Numbers
+   - Real Numbers
+   - Integers
+   - Complex Numbers
-- Arithmetic Operations for Univariate Polynomials with arbitrary Coefficients extending any ring
+- Arithmetic Operations for Univariate Polynomials with arbitrary Coefficients from any Ring
 - Small Univariate Polynomial Factorization
 - Small Univariate Polynomial Root Finding
 - Large Integer Factorization